-This unit is a partial unit air conditioner, complying with partial unit requirements of this international standard, and must be only connected to other units that have been confirmed as complying to corresponding partial unit requirements of this international standard (UL 60335-2-40).
+This unit is a partial unit air conditioner and must only be connected to other units that have been confirmed to comply with corresponding partial unit requirements.

 To prevent physical damage to refrigerant lines during operation and service, do NOT let refrigerant lines come in direct contact with plumbing, ductwork, floor joists, wall studs, floors, and walls.
 When running refrigerant lines through a foundation or wall, openings should allow for sound and vibration absorbing material to be placed or installed between tubing and foundation.
 Any gap between foundation or wall and refrigerant lines should be filled with a pliable silicon-based caulk, RTV or a vibration damping material.
 Avoid suspending refrigerant tubing from joists and studs with rigid wire or straps that would come in contact with the tubing.
 Use an insulated or suspension type hanger.
 Ensure installation of refrigerant lines is in compliance with nation and local codes and standards.
 Compliance with national gas regulations shall be observed.
 Keep both lines separate and always insulate the suction line.